tlevine/www.thomaslevine.com/README.md

 Run `./posts-by-date.sh` to list these posts by `created_at` date.
 This is helpful for planning when queued posts will post themselves.

+## Rendering
+Compile the site, and recompile when files are changed.

+    guard exec nanoc

+Serve the compiled files.

+    nanoc view

 ### Deploying
 To push new version of the site, check out master, compile the site, make sure that all is well, then commit and push the submodule `output` directory, which has only